Mihama American Village アメリカンビレッジ

 A little corner of America on the coast of Okinawa

-If you're in the mood for something different, look no further than Mihama American Village, a large entertainment and shopping complex in Chatan that's under an hour's drive north of Naha.
+If you're in the mood for some Americana, head to Mihama American Village, a large entertainment and shopping complex in Chatan.

-As you wander through the village, you'll experience a classic taste of America mixed with local Okinawan flavor.
+As you wander through the mall, located under an hour from Naha, you'll experience a classic taste of America mixed with local Okinawan flavor.